KESINRO OLASUNKANMI RAZAQ

 Topic: DYE SENSITIZED SOLAR CELLS

-A low-cost and environmentally friendly alternative to conventional silicon based solar cell devices is the dye sensitized solar cells (DSSCs).
-The first dye-sensitized solar cells (DSSCs) was presented by Michel Grätzel at the Swiss Federal Institute of Technology.
-DSSC devices comprises of four major constituents: semiconductor electrode (n-type TiO2), dye sensitizer, redox electrolyte and counter electrode (carbon or platinum).
-DSSCs are a class of photoelectrochemical cells, which converts solar light to electric energy.
-It is inexpensive to prepare, and the light-weight thin-film structures are compatible with automated manufacturing and thus potentially has easy scaling possibilities.
+Description: Introduction: A low-cost and environmentally friendly alternative to conventional silicon based solar cell devices is the dye sensitized solar cells DSSCs .
+The first dye-sensitized solar cells DSSCs was presented by Michel Gr tzel at the Swiss Federal Institute of Technology.
+DSSC devices comprises of four major constituents: semiconductor electrode n-type TiO2 , dye sensitizer, redox electrolyte and counter electrode carbon or platinum .Objectives: The aim of this research is to extract dye from different plants and utilize them as photoactive layers in DSSCs.
+Expected results and Contribution to Knowledge: The findings from this research will contribute to the existing body of knowledge on DSSCs.
+By identifying the most effective plant extract, this research will improve the stability and conversion efficiency.

 Qualifications